One of PR’s biggest challenges is finding the balance between what an organization or your clients want you to do and say…and what’s right.

 Also this week, Greenpeace sued Dow Chemical and alleged spying by another large US PR firm and security contractors to try and discredit the environmental organization.

 An online store, DecorMyEyes.com, boasted about gaming Google news rankings by purposely delivering poor customer service to generate negative news stories.
 This resulted in higher page rankings and higher sales.
-Google quickly moved to change its algorithm to discount the impact of similar activities in the future.

 Even the article in Mom Blog Magazine (above) reflects a poor attitude towards mom bloggers by its anonymous PR consultant/author.
 It’s ironic that the blog would accept this post.